 - Assign an agent who’s capable

-Managing these tickets with grace can not only redeem your reputation as a brand it can actually add positive reinforcement to the customers’ perception.
+Managing customer support tickets with grace can not only redeem your reputation as a brand it can actually add positive reinforcement to the customers’ perception.
 That’s something money can’t buy.

 Complaint #3: Customer service issues